LuxantSolutions/aws-java-simpleapi/README.md

 ## Overview

-Long story short, I was looking into AWS communication technologies for a project, and found that the SNS API, while fairly rich, was way more than I needed.
+Long story short, I was looking into AWS communication technologies for a project, and found that the SQS API, while fairly rich, was way more than I needed.
 So I built simple API for sending, receiving, and creating and accessing microservices.
 By no means are the existing APIs lacking, but I just wanted to reduce typing and support autocreation of queues so all that was required was adding a small amount of application code and